-This article shares everything you need to know about how to grow basil.
-It includes how to grow basil from seed, plus tips for pruning, harvesting, and using basil.
-I’ve also included tips for growing basil in containers, growing basil indoors, and how to grow basil in Arizona.
+There’s nothing better than the aroma of freshly picked basil!
+This versatile herb is a must-have in my garden and kitchen throughout the summer months.
+Not only does basil’s sweet fragrance and vibrant flowers attract native bees, but it also provides endless culinary possibilities.
+This article covers everything you need to know about how to grow basil, including how to grow basil from seed, tips for pruning, and how to harvest basil.
+Learn the best methods for basil plant harvesting and how to harvest basil so it keeps growing for a continuous supply.
+I’ve also included advice for growing basil in containers, growing basil indoors, and how to grow basil in Arizona.

 Basil grows best in warm (even hot) conditions.
+The best time to plant basil is when nighttime temperatures are above 70℉.
 Don’t rush putting transplants outside; basil prefers warm air and soil.

 - Start seeds indoors 2-4 weeks before planting basil outside.